hbai98/Dynamic-Network-Algorithm/src/main/java/Algorithms/Graph/HGA/README.md

 ### How to run

-First you have to build by maven, please make sure your workplace is currently located at the root of the whole project.
+First you have to build by maven, and please make sure your workplace is currently located at the root of the whole project.

 ```,
 mvn compile